College of Psychic Studies: College of Psychic Studies

 In 1955 the LSA changed its name to the College of Psychic Science.
 In 1970 it became the College of Psychic Studies.

 According to psychical researcher Simeon Edmunds, by the 1955 name change there was "no doubt that from that time onwards the society was no longer a spiritualist one" as it was accepting non-spiritualist members and held no corporate opinion on the question of survival.
 In the 1960s, after a revival in spiritualism, the college associated itself with the Society for Psychical Research, collecting thousands of case files.

 Paul Beard was the president of the college for 16 years.
 In 2006, the college offered twelve courses on psychic abilities.

 In April 2021 The College re-launched their website with an expanded programme of online courses, talks and events able to be completed online.
-Their current president, Geoffrey Dart C.B.E, references this being partly in response to the challenges of running in-person events during the Covid-19 pandemic.
+Their former president, Geoffrey Dart C.B.E, references this being partly in response to the challenges of running in-person events during the Covid-19 pandemic.